tektutor/openshift-aug-2026/Day3/README.md

 ## Lab - Deploying application into Openshift using declarative style
 ```
-# The command below will show the resources that will be created by the below command without actually running it on cluster
+# The command below will show the resources that will be created by the below command without actually
-# It shows the output of deployment in yaml format
+# running it on cluster.
+It shows the output of deployment in yaml format
 oc create deploy nginx --image=image-registry.openshift-image-registry.svc:5000/openshift/bitnami-nginx:1.26 --replicas=3 --dry-run=client -o yaml

 # This will redirect the yaml output into nginx-deploy.yml